HaozheLiu-ST/NICOChallenge-OOD-Classification/README.md

 ```

 ## Training WSSS
 We applied resnet50 as baselines to achieve weak-supervised semantic segmenatation.
+The output semantic masks are used in the next training.

 ### Track1
 Train models with `bash run_wsss_track1.sh`